DeepSec-prover/deepsec_ui/doc/structures/query_result_structure.md

   "status": "canceled",
   ...
   "start_time": <int> (optional), // Timestamp.
 Not defined if the query was cancled before to start "end_time": <int> // Timestamp.
-When is has been canceled }
+When it has been canceled }
 ```